GMOD/jbrowse-registry/README.md

-# pluginapp
+# The GMOD Plugin Directory

 Second revision of JBrowse plugin directory

-Directories:

-app - The frontend code, including the HTML page, angular JS code, and the templates. app/api - the data that's used by the app
+## Registering a Plugin

+We would love for you to register your plugin!
+It's really easy to do:

+1. Fork this repository.
+2. Edit the [`plugins.yaml`](./plugins.yaml) file, and add your plugin to the end of the list
+3. Submit a pull request to this repo.

 ## Building